Mathematics

 Numerical Methods

 Do you work with complex physical processes?
 We simulate them using the latest numerical algorithms from the world of multibody simulation, fluid dynamics and others, using artificial intelligence for simulation acceleration.
-For one of our clients, for example, we investigated why their solver used for a high-dimensional system of equations, originated from a brake simulation, fails to find a solution in certain scenarios.
-The complex model, which included discontinuous equations, was adapted so that, using an appropriate solution strategy, the system of equations could be solved for physically relevant parameters.
+For one of our clients, for example, we investigated why their solver - used for a high-dimensional system of equations which originated from a brake simulation - failed to find a solution in certain scenarios.
+The complex model, which included discontinuous equations, was adapted using an appropriate solution strategy so that the system of equations could be solved for physically relevant parameters.

 Another example of the pioneering application of numerical methods, especially in the field of finite elements, can be found in our product GETMe, the Geometric Element Transformation Method.